longnan/demo-nwapp-with-nwbuilder-and-nwupdater/README.md

 "version": "0.1.0" -> "version": "0.1.1"

-Then try to Run nwapp, nwapp updater is working now.
+Then try to Run nwapp, nwapp updater should be working now.
 Enjoy! :-)